qwaneu/qwaneu.github.io/_drafts/hexagonal-vue.journey.md

 }
 ```

-We have to _know_ that a commit is needed on the resolving or rejecting a promise, and we have to know that the commits are associated with the mutations.
-Not only do we have to know this (implicit knowledge), but it also obfuscates our intent.
+We have to _know_ that a commit is needed on resolution or rejection of a promise, and we have to know that the commits are associated with the mutations.
+Not only do we have to know this, which is implicit knowledge, but it also obfuscates our intent.
 We really just want to save the resulting session in a member variable on the resolving promise, and save the error message on failure.
 If we would express the same logic in plain javascript, it looks like:

 ```javascript
   join (sessionId, joiningId) {